salahnomad/salahnomad.github.io/content/stories-wisdom/algorithmic-sardine-philosophy/index.md

 In that moment, the 14 kilometers of water separating Europe and Africa vanished.
 I understood that these sardines belonged to neither shore. **Their very existence *was* the journey between them, a life lived in the nutrient-rich currents of the strait.**

 Most digital nomads are obsessed with destinations.
-They miss the most important part: **the currents that connect them.** The Algorithmic Sardine is for those who want to stop collecting passport stamps and start weaving a life of meaning *between* places.
+They miss the most important part: **the currents that connect them.** The {{< glossary-link "Algorithmic Sardine" >}} is for those who want to stop collecting passport stamps and start weaving a life of meaning *between* places.

 ## What's the Real Cost of Our Modern Rootless Drifting?